kevinchiang59/SouthLAPropertyCrimeAnalysis/README.md

 # SouthLAPropertyCrimeAnalysis

-The aims of this project are to analyze the significance of Nuisance Properties on crime occurence, and to see if there's a significant difference when compared with Protective Properties <br>
+The broader goal of this project is to analyze the significance of Nuisance Properties on crime occurence and to see if there's a significant difference when compared with Protective Properties <br>
-Niusance properties: Tobacoo, Marijuana, and Liquor stores <br>
+Nuisance properties: Tobacoo, Marijuana, and Liquor stores <br>
 Protective Properties: Churches, Schools, Parks <br />